Grand title of the emperor of Austria: Prince of Trent

 In the 1300s Trent was annexed by Tyrol and thus was controlled by the Habsburgs.

 Prince of Brixen

 In 1803 the Prince-Bishopric of Brixen was secularized and annexed by the Habsburgs.

 Margrave of Upper and Lower Lusatia

-Lusatia was a Crown Land of Bohemia.
+Lusatia was a Crown Land of Bohemia, but was given to the Electorate of Saxony in the Peace of Prague (1635).

 Margrave in Istria

 Central Istria was acquired by the Habsburgs in the late 14th century.
 In 1466, they acquired the eastern parts, as well, and added their Istrian possessions to the Duchy of Carniola.
 With the annexation of Venetian Istria in 1797, the Habsburgs joined all their Istrian possessions into one unit and revived this title which had been abandoned in the late 13th century.

 Count of Hohenems

 When the male line of the original counts of Hohenems died out in 1759 the county came under suzerainty of the House of Habsburg.

 Count of Feldkirch

-When the last count of Feldkirch Frederick VII of Toggenburg died in 1436 the county passed back under the suzerainty of the House of Habsburg.
+When the last count of Feldkirch Frederick VII died in 1436 the county passed back under the suzerainty of the House of Habsburg.